frictionlessdata/datapackage-v2-draft/content/docs/specifications/data-resource.md

 A Data Resource descriptor `MAY` contain a property `type` that `MUST` be a string with the following possible values:

 - `table`: indicates that the resource is tabular as per [Tabular Data](../glossary/#tabular-data) definition.
-Please read more about [Tabular Resource](#tabular).
+Please read more about [Tabular Resource](#tabular) properties.

-If property `type` is not provided, the resource `SHOULD` be considered to be a non-specific file.
-An implementation `MAY` provide some additional interfaces to non-specific files using their type detection mechanisms.
+If property `type` is not provided, the resource is considered to be a non-specific file.
+An implementation `MAY` provide some additional interfaces, for example, tabular, to non-specific files if `type` can be detected from the data source or format.

 :::note[Backward Compatibility]
-If a resource has `profile` property that equals to `tabular-data-resource` or `https://specs.frictionlessdata.io/schemas/tabular-data-resource.json`, an implementation `MUST` treat it as `type` property was set to `table`
+If a resource has `profile` property that equals to `tabular-data-resource` or `https://specs.frictionlessdata.io/schemas/tabular-data-resource.json`, an implementation `MUST` treat it as `type` property were set to `table`
 :::

 #### `title`